Katherine Medland Spence

 Katherine Medland Spence (born August 5, 2000) is a Canadian figure skater.
 She is the 2024 CS Warsaw Cup champion and the 2025 Canadian national bronze medalist.

 Personal life

 Medland Spence was born on August 5, 2000, in Ottawa, Ontario, Canada.
 As of 2025, Medland Spence is a student at Carleton University, where she studies chemistry.
 In addition, she and her older sister, Elizabeth, both work as figure skating coaches at the Nepean Skating Club in Nepean, Ontario.

+Medland Spence also works as a coach at the Richmond Training Centre in Richmond Hill, Ontario.

 Career

 Early career

 Medland Spence began learning how to skate in 2005.

 She made her national championship debut at the 2022 Canadian Championships, where she came in sixth place.
 The following year, she finished seventh at the 2023 Canadian Championships.

 2023–24 season

 Medland Spence started the season by competing at the 2023 Cranberry Cup, where she finished in ninth place.
 Subsequently competing at the 2024 Canadian Championships, she ended up placing thirteenth.

 Throughout the season, Medland Spence struggled with ankle, knee, hip, and back injuries.